 - expensive moose cheese from Sweden

-- Proceeds from the sale of each 3 lb. super dog are donated to the Shriners Hospitals for Children.
+- Proceeds from the sale of each 3 lb. super dog were donated to the Shriners Hospitals for Children.

-* 7-Eleven sells the most grilled hot dogs in North America –
+7-Eleven sells the most grilled hot dogs in North America – 100 million annually.

 Have a hot dog and post on social media using #NationalHotDogDay to encourage others to join in.